-These articles tell you how Parkinson's disease is diagnosed, and the tests your doctor may perform to arrive at a diagnosis.
+Learn how Parkinson's disease is diagnosed, and the tests your doctor may perform to arrive at a diagnosis.

-CT, or computed tomography, uses X-rays and computers to produce images of inside the body including the brain.
-This test is used to look for signs of disease like Parkinson's in the body .
+CT, or computed tomography, uses X-rays and computers to produce images of inside the body, including the brain.
+This test is used to look for signs of disease like Parkinson's.

-MRI, or magnetic resonance imaging, is a test that produces very clear pictures, or images, of the human body without the use of X-rays.
-Instead, MRI uses a large magnet, radio waves, and a computer to produce these images.
+MRI, or magnetic resonance imaging, is a test that produces very clear images of the human body without the use of X-rays.